System Implementation

 Despite these efforts, a substantial portion (20-50% depending on sector/process) of the energy is discarded as ultra-low-grade waste heat (lower than ~60°C).
 This low-temperature heat is difficult to reuse because most industrial processes require steam or higher-grade heat (130-170°C or above).
 As a result, many plants are forced to shed this thermal energy to the atmosphere via radiators or simply pour it down the drain as warm cooling water.

-An established category of solutions for upgrading such low-grade waste heat into usable process steam is the integration of Large Heat Pumps (LHP) with Mechanical Vapor Recompression (MVR).
-These combined "LHP + MVR" system packages are offered by established OEMs and technology providers, including Turboden (a Mitsubishi Heavy Industries group company), GIG Karasek, Piller Blowers & Compressors, Atlas Copco, and others.
+An established category of solutions for upgrading such low-grade waste heat into process steam is the integration of Large Heat Pumps (LHP) with Mechanical Vapor Recompression (MVR), typically via so called flash tanks.
+These combined "LHP + MVR" system packages are offered by established OEMs and technology providers, including Howden, Turboden (a Mitsubishi Heavy Industries group company), GIG Karasek, Piller Blowers & Compressors, Atlas Copco, and others.

 A typical LHP + MVR system consists of three steps:

-- One or more MVR compressors then extract and compress the low-pressure vapor.
+3. One or more MVR compressors then extract and compress the low-pressure vapor.
 The rapid and powerful compression simultaneously increases the steam's pressure and temperature, quickly turning it into useful saturated steam suitable for direct process use, typically in the range of 130-170°C or higher, depending on the number of compression stages and system design.
+Because steam becomes superheated when it is "squished" the process is typically in several stages allowing for the repeated removal of its superheat (it's not really the temperature but the extra pressure of superheated steam no one really cares for).

-The LHP + MVR approach enables significant temperature lifts from ultra-low-grade sources while producing steam that significantly supplements the steam already generated for existing plant steam networks.
+The LHP + MVR approach enables process steam generation from waste heat supplementing steam already generated by existing plant boilers.
 Generating process steam this way can be far more cost-effective than producing the same amount in on-site gas boilers.
 An important caveat is the fact that electrical energy is typically 3-5x more expensive (per Joule) than natural gas.
 Because of this unfortunate price discrepancy, the efficiency (COP) of electrically driven waste-heat upgrading equipment is of paramount importance.

 The design and specifics of LHP + MVR systems and high-temperature heat pumps vary between manufacturers, and size ranges from a couple of kWth to several MWth.
 The technology is now considered mature and has been successfully integrated in thermally intensive industries such as pulp & paper, food/beverages and chemicals.